 Homeschool resources have come a long way in the last decade, making it easier than ever to find various options for every subject.
-While some parents may argue that art is not essential when compared to core subjects, some students are passionate about art and creativity is their calling.
-Art could even become their career, so it’s important to offer our children opportunities to discover their creative skills or interests.
+While some parents view art as nonessential, their children may be passionate about art regardless.
+As parents, we want to encourage their creativity!

 - Visual Effects

 - Dance (ballet, ballroom, tap, jazz, contemporary, etc.)